 Show All Answers

 The City of Edina strives to be a leader among cities in sustainable practices and in making the changes necessary to address climate change.

-In response to the State of Minnesota directing the counties in Minnesota to reduce the amount of waste that goes to a landfill, Hennepin County revised an ordinance to require the cities in the county make organic collection available to the residents by Jan.
-1, 2022 in cities with a population greater than 10,000.
+In response to the State of Minnesota directing the counties in Minnesota to reduce the amount of waste that goes to a landfill (see state statutes here), Hennepin County implemented an ordinance to require cities in the county make organic collection available to the residents by Jan.
+1, 2022.

-The organics program was built using the same model as the existing recycling program, where every single-family, double- and multi-unit properties up to eight will receive a cart in order to increase participation in the program.
+The organics program was built using the same model as the existing recycling program, where every single-family, double- and multi-unit properties up to eight will receive a cart to get maximum participation in the program.

 Residents may request to change the size of their cart.
-After a review of the materials in the cart (no yard waste is allowed), Vierkant Disposal will change the size one time in a 12-month period.
+Vierkant Disposal will change the size one time in a 12-month period.
 To make such a request, call Vierkant at 612-922-2505.

 The standard size of the organics carts being delivered to homes is 35 gallons – the smallest available.